mjhea0/sublime-setup-for-python/readme.md

 ### Install the `subl` command line tool

-Like the `mate` command for TextMate, Sublime Text includes a command line tool called [`subl`](http://www.sublimetext.com/docs/3/osx_command_line.html) that allows you to pen a file in the from the Mac command line.
+Like the `mate` command for TextMate, Sublime Text includes a command line tool called [`subl`](http://www.sublimetext.com/docs/3/osx_command_line.html) that allows you to open a file from the command line.

 To enable this command, create a symbolic link to the subl binary: